greg-js/hexo-easy-edit/README.md

 This is a simple plugin for [Hexo](https://github.com/hexojs/hexo), a Node.js-based static site generator/blog framework.

-It adds one command to the Hexo command-line interface (only usable when you are somewhere inside a hexo folder):
+It adds two command to the Hexo command-line interface (only usable when you are somewhere inside a hexo folder):

+## edit

 ```
 hexo edit [title] [-a | --after MM-DD-YYYY] [-b | --before MM-DD-YYYY] [-c | --category | --categories CATEGORY] [-d | --draft | --drafts] [-f | --folder SUBFOLDER] [-g | --gui] [-p | --page | --pages] [-t | --tag | --tags TAG]